martinsam/cozy-dev-docs/source/clientsideapp.md

 To do so, we'll proceed in different steps.
 We'll start slowly by deploying a client-side "Hello World" app, and we'll finish with a full contact app using vanillaJS.
 This tutorial is for everybody, from padawan to jedi, so don't be scared of it.
 We'll explain everything.

-# Make a static "Hello World Application"
+# Make a client-side "Hello World Application"

 ## First step : Hello World !